Brand Corporate Identity [Task 1 : Breaking Brand]

 Figure 2.2 Week 1 (23/09/2024) Framework for the research & analysis.

-Once we formed a team for the project, we deliberated on which big brand for us to analyze.
+Once we formed a team for the project, my group members consisted of Aisya, Lizzie, and Tyra. we deliberated on which big brand for us to analyze.
 After considering this, we settled on analyzing Pepsi as our chosen brand.

 Figure 2.3 Week 1 (23/09/2024) Pepsi logo.